Update Location

 There are other types of knotweed found across the U.S., but Japanese knotweed (Fallopia japonica) is the one that makes headlines for its particularly tenacious behavior.
 It grows above ground in thick, upright patches up to 11 feet tall, and below the ground as rhizomes, too; underground root networks as large as half a football field have been reported.
 If you're getting the sense that stopping it in its tracks is essential, you're right.
 Don't put off containing or removing it if you see Japanese knotweed near your home.

-Getting rid of knotweed requires a two-pronged approach (cutting and a control product) and more than one season.
+Getting rid of knotweed requires a two-pronged approach with cutting and a control product, and also takes more than one season.
 Remember, each fragment of root left in the ground can be the basis of a new knotweed plant, so cut it back carefully.
+Take action quickly if you spot Japanese knotweed, and stay vigilant to get ahead of an infestation.

 Japanese knotweed is not fun, plain, and simple.
 Discovering it around your yard can seem daunting, and with good reason—it is one of the hardest invasive weeds to tackle.
 But with these tips (and a lot of patience) you can ultimately overcome it and get back to growing what you love.